 Make your customer the hero of your storyline.
 Inspire your fans and welcome consumer-generated content.
 Valuing your customer and providing impeccable service is the stepping-stone for expansion.

 How to be authentic?
 You need to engage in frequent honest communication and demonstrate sincere interest.
 Transparency is key.
 Keep your promises and always do what’s right by putting your customers first.
 You’re here to be helpful and create a positive outcome.
 It’s just the kind of company you are.
 94 percent of consumers say transparency is important to their purchase decisions.

-fMRI neuro-imagery shows that when evaluating brands, consumers primarily use emotions (personal feelings and experiences) rather than information (brand attributes, facts and figures).
-Emotional engagement is becoming key to successful marketing as most buying decisions are made based on 70% emotional information and 30% rational facts (C
+fMRI neuro-imagery shows that when evaluating brands, consumers primarily use emotions (personal feelings and experiences) rather than information (brand attributes, facts, and figures).
+Emotional engagement is becoming key to successful marketing as most buying decisions are made based on 70% emotional information and 30% rational facts.

-As consumers crave authenticity, brands are building a personal relationship, conveying trust, comfort and understanding.
-Studies have found that positive emotions toward a business have far greater influence on consumers’ loyalty then other attributes of the product.
+As consumers crave authenticity, brands are building a personal relationship, conveying trust, comfort, and understanding.
+Studies have found that positive emotions toward a business have a far greater influence on consumers’ loyalty then other attributes of the product.